JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 ## Setting default database

-`transaction` block without parameters will use the default database.
+A `transaction()` block without parameters will use the default database.
 As before 0.10.1 this will be the latest _connected_ database.
 It is also possible to set the default database explicitly.